What are Spinal Injections?

 Injections in the cervical and lumbar spines have long been used to both diagnose and treat nerve irritation, canal stenosis and disc pain.
 These injections can be very helpful even in the long term to yield spine and extremity pain relief.
 Below, a detailed discussion is offered on epidural injections and selective nerve root blocks–diagnostic and therapeutic.

-Difference between epidural steroid injections (ESI) and selective nerve root blocks (SNRB)
+What is the difference between epidural steroid injections (ESI) and selective nerve root blocks (SNRB)?

 The difference between epidural steroid injections (ESI) and selective nerve root blocks (SNRB) requires going back to anatomy.
 The dura is the membrane inside the spinal canal which makes up the long tube from the brain to the tailbone.
 This dural sac contains the nerves and the cerebrospinal fluid or CSF.
 The nerves then branch out from this sac like tree branches (one on each side) at every level to exit the spinal canal (see the anatomy section).